oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Obtaining Public Key for Issuer-signed JWTs {#public-key-discovery-for-issuer-signed-jwts}

-A recipient of an SD-JWT VC MUST use the following rules to validate that the public verification key for the Issuer-signed JWT corresponds to the `iss` value:
+A recipient of an SD-JWT VC MUST apply the following rules to validate that the public verification key for the Issuer-signed JWT corresponds to the `iss` value:

 - JWT Issuer Metadata: If a recipient supports JWT Issuer Metadta and if the `iss` value contains an HTTPS URI, the recipient MUST